davidlaprade/davidlaprade.github.io/_posts/2016-5-7-the-single-responsibility-principle.md

 Which would be right and which wrong?
 It's not clear that this question has an answer -- nor that there are any rules for answering it that are non-arbitrary and objective.
-It really just seems like there's no truth of the matter in such a dispute.
+It really just seems like there's no truth of the matter in such disputes.
 There's no right answer to the question: "__what__ does this software do?"

 ### Function